vesper-lang

 Overview

 Up to day, the choice had to be made between JSON, YAML and XML.
-JSON lacks multidimensionality and, while being flexible, lacks proper efficient way of defining data formal structure (schema).
-Yes, JSON schemata exists, but are very clunky - like XML.
+JSON lacks multidimensionality and, while being flexible, lacks a proper efficient way to define data formal structure (schema).
+Yes, JSON schemata do exist, but are very clunky — like XML.
 XML has more tools to formalize the data structure, but is quite hard to visually parse.
-YAML is the most parsable, it also supports more structure than JSON - but still less than XML, and again, lacks efficient schema languages.
+YAML is the most parsable, it also supports more structure than JSON — but still less than XML, and again, lacks efficient schema languages.

-Thus, we created Vesper: formal language which is visually clean, and at the same time has the same power as XML:
+Thus, we created Vesper: a formal language which is visually clean and at the same time has the same power as XML:

 <rec name="Transaction">